 Income Management is a tool that helps people budget their welfare payments and ensures they are getting the basic essentials of life, such as food, housing, electricity and education.
 Improved control of their finances helps people to stabilise their lives so they can better care for themselves and their children.
 It can also support them to join or return to the workforce.

 Where does Income Management operate?

-Income management is operating in different forms across Australia.
+Income Management operates in different forms across Australia.
 A person can only start on the program if they live in one of these locations.
-However, if they move away from an income management location, they may choose, or be required, to remain on the program.
+However, if they move away from an Income Management location, they may choose, or be required, to remain on the program.